 Studying in the U.S. is expensive.
-Colleges and universities in the U.S. cost between $12,000 and $50,000 per year.
-A bachelor’s program is typically a four year course of study, and a master’s program is usually two years.
+Colleges and universities in the U.S. cost between $12,000 and $65,000 per year.
+A bachelor’s program is typically a four year course of study, a master’s program is usually two years, and a PhD program is generally four to eight years.
 If you do not have this amount of money available, you will need to apply for a scholarship.

 Strong academic background